syncfusion-content/windowsforms-docs/WindowsForms/Docking-Manager/Dealing-with-docking-child.md

 ---
 layout: post
-title: Dealing with docking child in Windows Forms Docking Manager control | Syncfusion
+title: Dealing with docking child in WinForms Docking Manager | Syncfusion
 description: Learn about Dealing with docking child support in Syncfusion Windows Forms Docking Manager control and more details.
 platform: WindowsForms
 control: DockingManager